Amplify-Insurance/monorepo/README.md

 Then update `frontend/.env` using the printed `PriceOracle` and `MulticallReader` addresses so the frontend can display token prices and batch queries.

 The default network configuration uses Hardhat's in‑memory chain.
 Modify `hardhat.config.ts` to add or customise networks.
+Running scripts on a remote network requires access to the configured RPC endpoint.

 ## Contracts Overview